penpot/penpot/CONTRIBUTING.md

-If you want propose a change or bug fix with the Pull-Request system firstly you should carefully read the **Contributor License Aggreement** section and format your commints accordingly.
+If you want propose a change or bug fix with the Pull-Request system firstly you should carefully read the **Contributor License Aggreement** section and format your commits accordingly.

 If you intend to fix a bug it's fine to submit a pull request right away but we still recommend to file an issue detailing what you're